 - White wine - This goes into the sauce and makes it amazing and tart.
 If you don't want to use wine, you could replace it with chicken broth.

 - Fresh lemon juice - This has to be fresh, or you will be sad.
 Lemons cost less than a dollar a piece, so buy two of them and squeeze them.

 - Heavy cream - You'll add this to the sauce at the last minute.

 How to Make Chicken Bryan at Home

-- Start by cooking the chicken.
+- Start by getting the chicken cooking.
 As I said above, you can either cook it in a skillet on the stove or on a grill.
 You could also use a George Foreman grill or something like that if you have it.
-Make sure you rub the chicken on both sides with some olive oil, both to prevent sticking and to infuse it with a nice flavor.
-Then season with salt and pepper and place into the skillet.
+Make sure you brush chicken breasts on both sides with some olive oil, both to prevent sticking and to infuse it with a nice flavor.
+Then season with kosher salt and pepper and place into the skillet.

 Most thinner chicken breasts will cook in about 4 to 5 minutes per side.
 Be sure to cook the chicken until it reaches 165º inside the thickest part.

 - Next, prepare the sauce.
-To do this, you will sauté the onion and garlic over medium heat for about 2 minutes.
+In a different skillet, sauté the onion and garlic over medium heat for about 2 minutes.
 Be careful not to overcook them because the garlic will get bitter.